7 Ways to Pay for Vet School

 Just like your decision of becoming a vet, making decisions about how to pay for school could last for years after you graduate — in the form of paying off vet school debt.

 Loans must be repaid with interest, but there are a wide variety of loans available for veterinary students, including federal student loans.
-Federal student loans come from the federal government.

 Students can borrow up to $20,500 each year in Direct Unsubsidized Loans for veterinary school, up to a cumulative aggregate limit of $138,500.
 “Unsubsidized” means that the loan begins accruing interest immediately.
-The aggregate amount includes loans you received for student loans for undergrad.
+The aggregate amount includes loans you received in student loans for undergrad.

 As mentioned, you must file the FAFSA to qualify for federal loans for veterinary school.